gabestuf/Classroom-Simulator-MQP/README.md

 ## Description

 The goal of this server is to be able to generate the initial scenarios from an API and eventually generate frames that can be sent as a JSON body to a client.

-## How to Use

 This should function as a REST API that provides useful JSON that can be used by the Classroom Simulator MQP.
 The JSON should be able to be read by our front-end, which will render the information.
 The information will be acquired through http requests and can be semi random based on parameters.

+## How to Use

+### Locally

+Make sure [Node](https://nodejs.org/en/) v18 is installed.
+You can check with

+> `node --version`

+Run the app with the 'dev' script (see scripts in package.json)

+> `npm run dev`

+This will run two terminals concurrently.
+One compiles the typescript code into javascript and builds it in the /dist folder.
+The other is node running the compiled index.js, which is the express app.
+The typescript is compiled on save.
+Default port is 3000, or you can make a .env with PORT=number.
+Send requests to http://localhost:port/ on your local machine.

 ---